 Anthony Alioto, Vienna | Nick & Vivian Bannerman, Scottish Borders | Lesley & Brian Knox, Edinburgh | Ray & Sal Landon, County Durham | Simon & Angie Lewin, Edinburgh | Susan Mackie & Pascal Bernard, Paris | Clare Mackie, Brighton | Candia McWilliam, Edinburgh | Claire O’Connor, Somerville, MA | Daniel Rawling, London | Kirsi Sutherland, Edinburgh | Giles Waterfield, London | David & Susie Wolfenden, Scottish Borders | Collection Simon Paul: a Private Art Collection in Memory of Simon MacFadyen, Edinburgh | Sandie Walker-Hepburn of Powder Grey Interiors & Lifestyle, Scottish Borders

 Thanks to all those who have contributed to this ongoing project, and particularly the British Institute of Florence (chiefly its supportive and enthusiastic director Julia Race and her team).
+Thank you Patricia Emison, for your writing and continued support.
 The book title is the brain-child of Glasgow based artist Giovanni Giacoia: giovannigiacoia.com.